Genzano di Lucania history

-The story and folklore of Genzano says that it was Aquilina Sancia, who happened to own the castle of Monteserico at the time when Genzano needed help to restart again, we say restart again because there wasn’t a real Genzano town when this happened; so, this princess in the very early 14 century she helped the town restart.
+The story and folklore of Genzano says that it was Aquilina Sancia, who happened to own the castle of Monteserico at the time when Genzano needed help to restart again.
+Anyhow, this princess in the early 14 century she helped Genzano town restart.
 Aquilina Sancia some people say is a Spanish Princess, other people say that this Aquilina Sancia was indeed a Spanish princess, but she had to do something with the Sforza family and she was a queen.
-But, anyhow this castle of Monteserico that we have been talking about above, at that time happened to be owned by this rich and powerful family and queen named ‘Aquilina Sancia’ who most likely used this castle as a resort only; because today this castle is only a small square building, it is a solid coarse fortress built on a treeless roundish hill with extensive views of the countryside,
+But, anyhow this castle of Monteserico that we are talking about, at that time was owned by this rich and powerful family and queen named ‘Aquilina Sancia’ who lived in this castle, which is a solid coarse fortress built on a treeless roundish hill with extensive views of the countryside.

-Which at that time of Aquilina Sancia were mostly grazing lands, with sheep shepherds and some other livestock, and perhaps some wheat farming in a small way?
-So it would have been ideal for a queen to get away from it all, and still feel safe in that small fortress.
-(Nowadays that grazing land which is several thousands of Hectares is top arable land, used mainly to grow durum wheat, and is one of the best lands for this purpose.)
+We assume at that time were mostly grazing lands, with sheep shepherds and some other livestock, and some wheat farming in a small way?
+So, it would have been ideal for a queen to get away from it all, and still feel safe in that small fortress.

-Anyhow, this Aquilina Sancia Queen of Monteserico, while she was living in this castle, she liked very much to travel in her stagecoach or on horseback between Monteserico castle and then would be new Genzano of those times, Genzano was then only a small town but she liked it, so she helped it to become it a real town.
-The folklore story goes that she used a secret tunnel, or a secret way between these two places, as no one could understand how she could manage to travel without being seen, because, while she was thought to be in Monteserico castle, suddenly she would appear in Genzano without seeing her coming or going.
+Anyhow, this Aquilina Sancia Queen of Monteserico, while she was living in this castle, she liked to travel in her stagecoach or on horseback between Monte-serico castle and the new Genzano of those times, Genzano was then only a small town but she liked it, so, she helped it to become it a real town.
+The folklore story goes that she used a secret tunnel, or a secret way between these two places, because no one could understand how she could manage to travel without being seen, because, while she was thought to be in Monte-Serico castle, suddenly she would appear in Genzano without seeing her coming or going.
 She must have been very rich because it is said that, she hid a treasure that to these days has not been found, and the most valuable items consist of a ‘Gold Mother Hen with Chicks’ which has been hidden somewhere in Monte-Serico castle or in the secret tunnels or there about.

-To me all those hidden riches and the large secret tunnel that she could run in with her stagecoach is all folklore fantasy.
-But perhaps there was a small tunnel in Monteserico castle and also one in Genzano small castle that she turned into a monastery, this could allow her to come and go without being seen.
-In theory it could have been possible that she could drive her stagecoach in one of the caves in the chasm bellow the monastery, and from there through a supposed small tunnel find the way into the monastery above.
-Therefore, there may be some truth about the tunnel story, even if the rest is all folklore fantasy that has been told from generation to generation.
+To me all those hidden riches and the large secret tunnel that she could run in with her stagecoach is folklore fantasy.
+But perhaps there was a small tunnel in Monte-serico castle and one in Genzano small castle that she turned into a monastery, this could allow her to come and go without being seen.
+In theory it was possible that she could drive her stagecoach in one of the caves in the chasm bellow the monastery, and from there through a small tunnel find the way into the monastery above.
+Therefore, there may be some truth about the tunnel story.

 From the caves to modern Genzano